Konanov/TeamUp/README.md

 These tools are configured for specific conventions described below.

-*It is unwise and rarely possible to run the application, the unit tests, and the e2e tests at the same time.
+*It is unwise and rarely possible to run the com.teamup.application, the unit tests, and the e2e tests at the same time.
 We recommend that you shut down one before starting another.*

 ### Unit Tests